I still get queries from readers asking that does it actually makes sense to switch their mutual fund investments from regular plans to direct plans.

-Some people feel (and after being intentionally confused by regular-plan sellers like MF distributors, agents, banks which always sell regular plans) that Direct Plans are expensive than regular plans – after all, NAV of direct is higher.
+Some people feel (and after being intentionally confused by regular-plan sellers like MF distributors, agents, banks that always sell regular plans) that Direct Plans are more expensive than regular plans – after all, NAV of direct is higher.

 But this is a wrong way of thinking.
 And the opposite is true.